Consultations

 Sign up to our Local Plan consultation database to receive email updates about any future consultations on our Local Plan and other planning policy documents.

-Active consultations
+Active Consultations

 Draft Arnside and Silverdale National Landscape Management Plan 2026- 2031 Public Consultation